Respecting One's Own Jurisprudence: A Plea to the International Court of Justice, 83 American Journal of International Law 312 (1989)

 Date of Authorship for this Version

 Reisman, W. Michael, "Respecting One's Own Jurisprudence: A Plea to the International Court of Justice" (1989).
 Faculty Scholarship Series.
-Paper 747.
+747.